A generalized Goulden-Jackson cluster method and lattice path enumeration: Our generalization of the cluster method

-\subsection{The Goulden--Jackson cluster method for monoid networks}
+\subsection{The Goulden\textendash Jackson cluster method for monoid networks}

-To motivate our generalization of the Goulden--Jackson cluster method, let us combine two previous examples and suppose that we want to count words on the alphabet $A=\{a,b,c\}$ that satisfy two conditions.
-First, these words cannot contain any occurrences of $\beta_{1}=acb$ and $\beta_{2}=bc$, and second, these words must be obtainable by traversing a walk from vertex 1 to vertex 2 in the following monoid network $(G,P)$:
+To motivate our generalization of the Goulden\textendash Jackson cluster method, let us combine two previous examples and suppose that we want to count words on the alphabet $A=\{a,b,c\}$ that satisfy two conditions.
+First, these words cannot contain any occurrences of $\beta_{1}=acb$ and $\beta_{2}=bc$, and second, these words must be obtainable by traversing a walk from vertex 1 to vertex 2 in the monoid network in Figure 1 (from Subsection 3.1).